Hand Tool Ergonomics - Tool Design

 The crucial ergonomic principle in tool use and design -- bend the tool, not the wrists -- however correct and valuable does not always prevent discomfort and injuries when bent-handle tools are used indiscriminately, regardless of the layout of the work situation.

 A handle that is too short can cause unnecessary compression in the middle of the palm.
 It should extend across the entire breadth of the palm.
-Tool handles longer than 100 mm (preferably 115-120 mm) will reduce the negative effects of any compression exerted.
-Rounded handles will minimize palm compression on the palm still further.
+Tool handles should be not less than 100 mm (4 in) to reduce the negative effects of any compression exerted.
+Handles around 120 mm (5 in) are generally recommended.
 Keep in mind that the use of gloves requires longer tool handles.

 Crushing, gripping or cutting tools such as pliers or tongs are equipped with two handles.
-The recommended distance separating handle is between 50 mm and 65 mm.
-Such a range will fit both male and female users.
-Tools with larger or smaller spans will reduce one's maximum grip strength and may contribute to the onset of carpal tunnel syndrome.
+The recommended distance separating the handles is between 65-90 mm (2.5 to 3.5 in).
+Grips that are larger than 100 mm (4 in) will be difficult for some users.
+Tools with larger or smaller spans will reduce one's maximum grip strength.

 To ensure a good grip on a handle, sufficient friction must exist between the hand and the handle.
 This is particularly important where a considerable force must be applied with a sweaty hand.
 Hand tools should be made of non-slip, non-conductive and compressible materials.
 For example, textured rubber handles provide a good grip, reduce the effort needed to use the tool effectively, and prevent the tool from slipping out of the hand.
 Glossy coatings and highly polished handles should be avoided.
 The electrical and heat insulation properties of the handles are important for power hand tools.
 Handles made of plastics or compound rubber are recommended.
 Sharp edges and contours can be covered with cushioned tape to minimize lacerations.